KhronosGroup/SPIRV-Tools/readme.md

     map to that number.
 E.g. `%2` doesn't necessarily map to ID 2.
 * Disassembler emits mask expressions for mask combinations instead of erroring out.
+* Fixed parsing and printing of Execution Scope and Memory Semantics operands.
+They are supplied as IDs, not as literals.

 2015-09-18
 * MILESTONE: This version of the assembler supports all of SPIR-V Rev31,